Vijay-Hozo/Event-Management-System/README.md

-#Event Management System
+# Event Management System

-This is a Project going to built using JAVA and DBMS
+This is a Project built using JAVA and DB.
+This project aims to provide an application for managing events, including registrations,schedules, and ticket sales.
+Event organizers can create, update, and delete event information.